-Most of You may hear about Morocco and Wanted to Know about the Country, its culture, food, people, and who knows after reading this Morocco tour Guide You may plan a trip to Morocco.
+Most of You may hear about Morocco and Want to Know about the country, its culture, food, and the people who knows; after reading this Morocco tour Guide, You may plan a trip to Morocco.

-Each City of Morocco has its unique charm.
-Tangier, for example, is a gateway to Africa and Europe for thousands of years.
-You can see ports, Old historical buildings, Kasbah museum, old markets, sandy beaches and can explore many other things in this city.
+Each City in Morocco has its unique charm.
+Tangier, for example, has been a gateway to Africa and Europe for thousands of years.
+You can see ports, Old historical buildings, Kasbah museum, old markets, sandy beaches, and explore many other things in this city.

 From High Atlas Mountains to the Stunning Sahara Desert Views.
-Morocco is a beautiful country that everyone should visit once in your life, or it should be in your travel Bucket list.
-If you want to enjoy a Private trip From Marrakech to Fez Then, do check out our 3-day Package.
+Morocco is a beautiful country that everyone should visit once in their life, or it should be on your travel Bucket list.
+If you want to enjoy a Marrakech to Fes desert tour, check out our 3-day Package.

-No doubt, Morocco is the Country of wonders, and there are plenty of things you could do and see to make your trip memorable.
-Here are some of these things, which you will regret if you miss on your next tour to Morocco.
+No doubt, Morocco is a country of wonders, and there are plenty of things you could do and see to make your trip memorable.
+Here are some of these things which you will regret if you miss on your next tour to Morocco.

-The high Atlas Mountains is the Mountain range spanning to Morocco, Algeria, and Tunisia.
+The high Atlas Mountains is the Mountain range spanning Morocco, Algeria, and Tunisia.
 The highest peak is Toubkal, with a rise of 4,167 meters (13,671 ft) in southwestern Morocco.
 Atlas Mountains Segregate Mediterranean and Atlantic coastlines from the Sahara Desert.
-You can hike Mount Toubkal any-time of the Year, but the best time would be from End of the March till the Mid of June.
+You can hike Mount Toubkal any time of the Year, but the best time would be from the end of March till the Mid of June.

 In the Eastern part of the High Atlas Mountains, this wadi exits.
 It is becoming prevalent among tourists because the hike of Torda George is challenging, but if you want to do something different, then do conquer this Canyon.

-Located in the city of Casablanca, the Hassan II Mosque is a piece of art and a result of the efforts of thousands of Moroccan skilled craftsmen.
+Located in the city of Casablanca, the Hassan II Mosque is a piece of art and a result of the efforts of thousands of skilled Moroccan artisans.
 It took about six years to build this great piece of art.
-It is the largest mosque in Africa and the third largest in the world.
+It is the largest mosque in Africa and the third-largest in the world.
 According to Wikipedia, around 105000 people can worship in it at a time.

-If you are a cooking fan and want to learn how to cook traditional Moroccan food, then you can join the cooking classes in big cities of Morocco like Fez, Casablanca, and Marrakech.
-Conventional Moroccan food is a mix of Arabic, Eastern, French, Berber, Andalusian, and Mediterranean Cuisine with some influence of Europe and Sahara.
-Many Hotels and riads offer cooking classes and can teach the secret of making a Moroccan Tagine, lamb Couscous or pigeon pastilla in no time.
+If you are a cooking fan and want to learn how to cook traditional Moroccan food, you can join the cooking classes in big cities of Morocco like Fez, Casablanca, and Marrakech.
+Conventional Moroccan food mixes Arabic, Eastern, French, Berber, Andalusian, and Mediterranean Cuisine with some influence from Europe and the Sahara.
+Many Hotels and riads offer cooking classes and can teach the secret of making a Moroccan Tagine, lamb Couscous, or pigeon pastilla in no time.

 The Kasbah of Oudaias is located in Rabat, the capital of Morocco.
-It is on a list of the UNESCO as a World Heritage list since 2006.
+It has been on a list of the UNESCO as a World Heritage list since 2006.
 You can find this Kasbah in the oldest Corner of the City.
 The Kasbah’s peaceful environment, Beautiful narrow streets, and white houses make it one of the best tourist attractions in Rabat.
-From the heights of this Kasbah, you can enjoy the breathtaking views of Bouregreg river and the Atlantic ocean.
+From the heights of this Kasbah, you can enjoy the breathtaking views of the Bouregreg River and the Atlantic ocean.

 Are you a surfer?
 Do you want to test your surfing skills?
 If your answer is Yes, then I would like you to know that Morocco is very famous among the surfers.
-The primary season for surfing in Morocco is from August to April, but if you want to catch the better waves then you should go in between January to March.
-Taghazout, Imsouan and Sidi Kaouki are the best spots to do surfing and shop surfing accessories.
+The primary season for surfing in Morocco is from August to April, but if you want to catch the better waves, you should go in between January and March.
+Taghazout, Imsouan, and Sidi Kaouki are the best spots to do surfing and shop for surfing accessories.

-The city of Northwestern Morocco Located on the north African coast in the western entrance to the Strait of Gibraltar, the place where the Mediterranean Sea joins the Atlantic Ocean.
+The city of Northwestern Morocco is Located on the north African coast at the western entrance to the Strait of Gibraltar, where the Mediterranean Sea joins the Atlantic Ocean.
 The historical backdrop of Tangiers is vibrant because it is a hub of many different cultures.
-Starting from the period of Berbers, Phoenicians, until the independence era around 1950s, lots of Civilizations lived there, and till this very day it influences these Civilizations.
-Around 100 years ago, this city acquired the international status by the foreign Colonel powers and became the favorite spot of many Diplomats, Writers, Artists, and business people.
+Starting from the period of Berbers, and Phoenicians, until the independence era around the 1950s, lots of Civilizations lived there, and till this very day, it influences these Civilizations.
+Around 100 years ago, this city acquired the international status of the foreign Colonel powers and became the favorite spot of many Diplomats, Writers, Artists, and business people.

-If you are a movie fan and want to see the place where the Evergreen movies like “The Mummy,” “Kingdom of Heaven,” “Lawrence of Arabia” “Gladiator’ and part of the Famous TV show Games of Thrones have been shot, then you should visit this famous Atlas Studio.
-It is situated 5km west the city of Ouarzazate in Morocco.
+If you are a movie fan and want to see the place where the Evergreen movies like “The Mummy,” “Kingdom of Heaven,” “Lawrence of Arabia,” “Gladiator’ and part of the Famous TV show Games of Thrones have been shot, then you should visit this famous Atlas Studio.
+It is situated 5km west of the city of Ouarzazate in Morocco.
 Founded in 1983 and named for its relationship with High Atlas Mountains.
-It is the largest film studio in the world covers more than 300000 sq ft of the Desert.
+It is the largest film studio globally and covers more than 300000 sq ft of the Desert.

 It is considered a hub for trading and settlement during the Roman Empire times.
 It is also known as the ancient capital of Mauretania.
-It was built on a green hill top in the 3rd century BC.
-Arabs arrived in 708 and inhabited by a tribe named Awraba that are originated from Libya.
-The best part is that a large portion of the city is still unexcavated, so the site has a crude vibe to it.
+It was built on a green hilltop in the 3rd century BC.
+Arabs arrived in 708 and were inhabited by a tribe named Awraba that originated from Libya.
+The best part is that a large portion of the city is still unexcavated, so the site has a crude vibe.
 You would love to see the Roman ruins once you visit this ancient city.